3D scanning solutions

 How steep is the learning curve?
 And what about ease of use?

-If you’re a student and have weeks and months to dedicate to learning a new CAD system, that’s one thing.
-But if you’re a busy engineer with just an hour to spare once a day and need to become proficient in two-three weeks, that’s another.
-Each CAD solution has its own learning curve and demands in terms of whether classes and workshops are needed, and for how long, or if you can learn on your own, at your own pace.
+If you’re in a position to dedicate weeks and months to learning a new CAD system, that’s one thing.
+But if you have just an hour to spare once a day and need to become proficient in two to three weeks, that’s another.
+Each CAD solution has its own learning curve and demands in terms of whether classes and workshops are needed, and for how long – or if you can learn on your own, at your own pace.

-A software’s ease and use is a relative thing, since what may be easy for you may be difficult for the average user, or vice versa.
-It doesn’t matter how powerful or full featured the CAD software is, if you’re not comfortable using it.
-The only way to know for certain is to get your hands on a copy of the software and try it for yourself.
-Or try out a demo firsthand during a demonstration.
+A software’s ease of use is a relative thing, since what may be easy for you may be difficult for the average user, or vice versa.
+It doesn’t matter how powerful or full-featured the CAD software is, if you’re not comfortable using it.
+The only way to know for certain is to get your hands on a copy of the software (or a demo) and try it for yourself.

 How many features and tools do you need?
 Can the software grow with you?